Shop

 Madge Breeze and the Welsh National Anthem

 The Welsh National Anthem - Hen Wlad fy Nhadau was first performed (as Glan Rhondda) at Tabor Chapel in Maesteg in January 1856, the soloist being a 16-year-old Elizabeth John of Pontypridd.
 It went on to be sung at many subsequent eisteddfodau.
-In March 1899 it became one of the first Welsh language songs to be recorded on vinyl when a singer by the name of Madge Breese included it in a collection of songs she was recording.
+On 11th March 1899 in London, it became one of the first Welsh language songs to be recorded on vinyl when a singer by the name of Madge Breese included it in a collection of songs she was recording.
 It was recorded for the Gramophone Company.
 The recording, pressed on a 7-inch single-sided disc, lasts for 1 minute and 17 seconds.

 The popularity of the song increased after the Llangollen Eisteddfod of 1858.
 Thomas Llewelyn of Aberdare won a competition for an unpublished collection of Welsh airs with a collection that included Glan Rhondda.
 The adjudicator of the competition, Owain Alaw (John Owen, 1821-1883) asked for permission to include Glan Rhondda in his publication, Gems of Welsh melody (1860-64).
 This volume gave Glan Rhondda its more famous title, Hen Wlad fy Nhadau, and was sold in large quantities and ensured the popularity of the national anthem across the whole of Wales.